Sidbhasin13/sbom-ui-action/README.md

 # SBOM UI Action

-A powerful GitHub Action that parses existing Software Bill of Materials (SBOM) files and generates interactive vulnerability dashboards.
-This action supports multiple SBOM formats including CycloneDX, SPDX, and more, providing a beautiful, responsive web interface for analyzing security vulnerabilities from your existing SBOM data.
+A **completely flexible** GitHub Action that automatically finds and parses Software Bill of Materials (SBOM) files from anywhere in your repository and generates interactive vulnerability dashboards.
+No configuration files needed - just point it to your SBOM files and it works!
+Supports multiple SBOM formats including CycloneDX, SPDX, and more, providing a beautiful, responsive web interface for analyzing security vulnerabilities.

 ## 🎯 Live Demo